adejorosam/sbsctest/readme.md

 Mysql - Relational Database System used in project.

 JWT - used to authorize and authenticate API routes.

-Mailgun - Email APIs that enable you to send, receive, and track emails.
+Gmail - Email SMTP client that enable you to send emails.

 ## Installation